grafana/k6-benchmarks/README.md

 Once your script is transpiled run it like this:
 `k6 run -o cloud --compatibility-mode=base someplace/yourscript.es5.js`

 k6 will use about 50% of memory in comparison to running the original script.
-It will laos reduce the CPU load.
+It will also reduce the CPU load.

 ### discardResponseBodies